 A Guide to the Saskatoon Fringe Festival

-What is the Saskatoon Fringe Festival?
+What is the Saskatoon International Fringe Theatre Festival?

-This theatre festival also attracts numerous food vendors, craft vendors, and buskers.
+the Saskatoon Fringe also attracts numerous food vendors, craft vendors, and buskers.
 The online applications for the festival are done in September every year and participants are chosen by lottery.

-The History of Saskatoon’s Fringe Festival
+The History of Saskatoon’s Fringe Theatre Festival

 The 25th Street Theatre was incorporated in 1974 first introduced the Saskatoon Fringe Festival in 1989.
-The first Fringe Festival was held in Duchess Street as a touring Fringe Festival but it was moved to Broadway Ave in 1990 for its first full offering.
+The first Fringe was held in Duchess Street as a touring Fringe Festival but it was moved to Broadway Ave in 1990 for its first full offering.

 The festival enjoyed great success in its first year, with a total count of 6000 in-seat audience members.